 Windows Shell Experience Host is a background process in Windows that is launched together with the system and runs until the session is over.
 Users often ask about the purpose of system processes, and this one is among that category.
-In very rare cases, the name of that process can be used to conceal the virus which runs in the background.
+In sporadic cases, the name of that process can be used to conceal the virus which runs in the background.
 In this post, you will read the detailed review of that process, methods of checking if Windows Shell Experience Host is a virus, and also the removal method for malware that mimics this process.

 What is Windows Shell Experience Host?

 This process is very important for correct system functioning.
 First, it is responsible for the correct rendering of the windowed interface – exactly, this kind of appearance gave the operating system its name.
-Static-design elements, such as Start menu, Taskbar, frames around the opened program, together with notification center, are also managed by the Windows Shell Experience Host.
+Static-design elements, such as the Start menu, Taskbar, frames around the opened program, together with notification center, are also managed by the Windows Shell Experience Host.

 How can I stop the Windows Shell Experience Host?